jimzord12/Game-Frontend-Deploy/README.md

     - The "Connect Wallet" functionality
     - The "Switch Network" functionality
     - The "Add Network" functionality

+- **useContract.jsx** (./src/hooks/useContract.jsx)
 <br /> &nbsp;&nbsp;
-    - The Game Loop, is responsible for calculating the:
-      - Player's stats
-      - Gathering rates
-      - Special effects' boosts & timers
-      - Performs value checking (a simple anti-cheat system)
-      - Buildings' and REGs' maintance costs
-      - Update the Database, to keep the UI and the Database in sync

-   Other important porcesses that take place here are:
-      - New Player's Stats Initiation
-      - The control of the sequence of the 4 steps required to load the app
-      - The Creation of the 2 Smart Contract instances (created by ethers.js) to link the game with the blockchain
+This context provides the following functionality for the rest of the app to consume:

+    - If there is a crypto wallet installed
+    - The wallet information (address, chainId, balance)
+    - If the context has finished executing its code (used to control the app's code execution flow)
+    - The "Connect Wallet" functionality
+    - The "Switch Network" functionality
+    - The "Add Network" functionality